spitfire55/spitfire55.github.io/_posts/2016-10-03-Material-Design-Color-Resources.md

 which enables developers to quickly copy and paste the respective hex value into their app or CSS file.
 Another cool feature is an additional palette called Social Colors, which lists the primary colors of the most popular social media applications.
 <br />
-As I find more resources I believe are useful, I will add them here.
+As I find more resources that I believe are useful, I will add them here.
 Happy developing!